SecretNest/ShortUrl/README.md

 * [Management](management)
 * Edit the configuration file directly when HTTPS is not available.

+# Known Issue
+* Due to lack of support of http code 308 in IE on Windows 7 / 8.1, do NOT check "Use HTTP 308" / "Use HTTP 308 instead of 307" if you need to support old IE versions.

 # Work flow
 When a request is received by ShortUrl, it will follow these steps.